TaurBjorn/movie-app/README.md

 # movie-app (movie-app)

-Web app for searching movies
+Web app for searching movies on name.
+Built wihin the Qausar framework, based on the Vue.js framework.
+Syntax is written with the Vue3 composition Api.

+This repository is still a work in progress, but feel free to check the result.

+Commits are welcome.

 ## Install the dependencies
 ```bash